 The Kent Memorial Library Staff

 Since her arrival in 2006, Sarah has held several roles at the Kent Memorial Library.
-She was Co –Director and Director of Children’s Services for 12 years, focusing on children’s and teen programs and collection management.
+She was Co –Director and Director of Children’s Services for 11.5 years, focusing on children’s and teen programs and collection management.
 Sarah became Director of the Library in 2018 and oversees all operations.
 A resident of Kent since 1995, Sarah and her husband live in the village of Kent after spending more than 25 years on the campus of the Marvelwood School where they met as teachers, married, and raised their two grown children.
 Sarah enjoys reading, fitness, cooking, gardening and New York Times Crossword puzzles.

-Teachers College, Columbia University, Master of Private School Leadership
+Education – Teachers College, Columbia University, Master of Educational Administration (Private School Leadership)

 Dickinson College, Bachelor of Arts

 Adult Programs and Special Events Director

-Woodbury resident, Lucy has worked part-time at the Kent Memorial Library since 2010 as the Marketing and Special Events Director.
-In January 2020 she passed her Director’s hat to Brittany McAllister, the new Marketing and Special Events Director.
-She is now serving as staff graphic designer for all Adult promotional and graphic materials.
-She has been a graphic designer since 1977 when she graduated from Hartwick College in Oneonta, NY.
-Her career began in a small ad agency during her senior year at Hartwick.
-She’s continued in the marketing/graphic design field ever since, beginning in the public relations department at the college, printing production and sales at A.C.
-Hampson Printing, Union City, CT; LCP Graphic Designs: her own marketing company in Waterbury, CT; and advertising production at the Litchfield County Times.
+Woodbury resident Lucy has worked part-time at the Kent Memorial Library since 2010.
+In January 2020, she passed her Director’s hat to Brittany McAllister, the new Marketing and Special Events Director.
+She now servies as staff graphic designer for all Adult promotional and graphic materials.
+Lucy has been a graphic designer since 1977 when she graduated from Hartwick College in Oneonta, NY.
+Her career began in a small ad agency during her senior year at Hartwick and she has worked in the marketing/graphic design field ever since, beginning in the public relations department at the college, in printing production and sales, her own marketing company, and in advertising production at the Litchfield County Times.
 Her other part-time job is in the Washington Depot Office of Klemm Real Estate doing graphic design & public relations.
-She enjoys the theatre, art, traveling and very long walks.
+She enjoys the theatre, art, traveling, and very long walks.
 She is married and has one cat.